-During the Second World War (1939-1945), over half a million United States Army Air Forces (USAAF) servicemen were stationed in Britain, including leading Hollywood stars such as James Stewart and Clark Gable who were commissioned as serving officers.
+During the Second World War (1939 to 1945), over half a million United States Army Air Forces (USAAF) servicemen were stationed in Britain.
+They included leading Hollywood stars such as James Stewart and Clark Gable, who were commissioned as serving officers.

-At the war’s end, around 2 million American personnel, including Black servicemen and ground support staff, would have passed through the country, together with women affiliated to the American Red Cross and the Women’s Army Corps, and others involved in administrative war work.
+At the war’s end, around two million American personnel, including Black servicemen and ground support staff, passed through the country, together with women affiliated to the American Red Cross and the Women’s Army Corps, as well as others involved in administrative war work.

-The Allied strategy was for the ‘Mighty’ Eighth Air Force of the USAAF, with its many Squadrons, Combat Wings and Divisions, to join with the Royal Air Force (RAF) in a campaign of high explosive bombing of targets in Occupied Europe, including cities, factories, aircraft manufacturers, shipyards, military facilities and infrastructure, with the intention of fatally weakening the enemy’s fighting capacity.
+The Allied strategy was for the ‘Mighty’ Eighth Air Force of the USAAF, with its many Squadrons, Combat Wings and Divisions, to join with the Royal Air Force (RAF) in a campaign of high explosive bombing of targets in Occupied Europe.
+These targets included cities, factories, aircraft manufacturers, shipyards, military facilities and infrastructure, with the intention of fatally weakening the enemy’s fighting capacity.

 The American military brought with it a very different culture, along with with the extensive building of airfields and the commandeering of buildings, to towns and villages across the country where they were based, giving rise to social upheaval in the lives of local inhabitants and profound changes to the localities.

 What led to the US Air Force coming to Britain?

 During the first two years of the Second World War, the United States pursued a policy of neutrality.
 The devastating surprise attack by around 350 Japanese aircraft on America’s Pacific Fleet based at Pearl Harbour (Japan along with Italy was an ally of Germany, the Axis Powers), was followed three days later by a declaration of war by Germany and Italy on the United States.
 The United States responded with declarations of war against Germany and Italy, thereby bringing her vast resources into the conflict on the side of the Allies.